 How many bedrooms am I entitled to?

 This depends on the number of people living in your household.
+The maximum LHA rate is for 4 bedrooms.
 You are entitled to a bedroom for:

 - a single person or couple (married or unmarried)